OpenBB-finance/OpenBB/CONTRIBUTING.md

 1. As explained before, it is possible that this file needs to be created under `common/` directory rather than `stocks/`, which means that when that happens this function should be done in a generic way, i.e. not mentioning stocks or a specific context.
-2. If the model require an API key or some sort of secrets, make sure to handle the error and output relevant message.
+2. If the model require an API key, make sure to handle the error and output relevant message.

 In the example below, you can see that we explicitly handle 4 important error types: